 The Australian Regenerative Medicine is a research institute of the Faculty of Medicine, Nursing and Health Sciences at Monash University in Melbourne, Australia.

-ARMI is highly interested in expanding its global network with a main focus towards South America.
+ARMI is highly interested in expanding its global network with a main focus on South America.
 Intercontinental interactions over the last two years have resulted in the creation of an innovative South American Program.

-The program aims to provide a mutually beneficial relationship with South American laboratories and researchers which includes:
+The program aims to provide a mutually beneficial relationship with South American laboratories and researchers, which includes:

 - Establishment of research collaborations and exchange of scientific knowledge.

 - Exchange of expertise and placement of competitive researchers at ARMI for doctoral or postdoctoral programs.

 As a result of this program, ARMI has partnered with leading laboratories in Brazil and Chile to hold scientific symposia annually.

 ARMI’s mission is to seek the best researchers from around the world.
 Consistent with this goal, several scholarships and fellowship programs are available in Australia and South America to support the exchange of South American students and researchers.
 The Ciência sem Fronterias scholarship program has already attracted early career researchers, including Hozana Castillo from Brazil, who have had a rewarding experience at ARMI.

 This is a terrific opportunity for South American students and early career scientists passionate about regenerative medicine to continue their research careers at Monash university.
 Monash University is ranked in the top one per cent of the world’s universities (it was ranked 57th in the 2022 survey by Times Higher Education).
 In particular, ARMI is a global destination for those wishing to extend their expertise in regenerative medicine research.